google/open-location-code/TESTING.md

 # Your language goes here
 if [ "$TEST_DIR" == "your directory goes here" ]; then
-  cd directory && run something && run another thing exit fi
+  cd directory && run something && run another thing exit  # Exit immediately, returning the last command status fi
 ```
 Note the use of `&&` to combine the test commands.
-This ensures that if any of
+This ensures that if any
-them fail, it will stop and return a test failure.
+command in the sequence fails, the script will stop and return a test failure.

-The test commands are followed by an `exit` statement that will immediately
+The test commands **must be** followed by an `exit` statement.
+This ensures that
-return the last command status as the result.
-If this is zero, the test will
+the script will return the same status as the tests.
+If this status is zero,
-be marked successful.
-If not, the test will be marked as a failure.
+the test will be marked successful.
+If not, the test will be marked as a
+failure.